juniorguru/plucker/README.md

 There is a nightly GitHub Action which checks whether each actor's last run finished with success.
 In case they didn't, the GitHub Action fails, which causes an e-mail notification.
-Apify used to send summary e-mail about actor runs, but they removed that feature and there is no equivalent alternative as of now.
+Apify used to send summary e-mail about actor runs, but they removed that feature and there is no equivalent as of now.

 ## Notes on development